Snowmass 2021 whitepaper: Proton structure at the precision frontier: Theory

-It is obvious that the PDF fits at small $x$ will benefit from a better understanding of multi-gluon kinematics such as in the BFKL regime or the saturation phenomena that might appear at very small $x$ especially in heavy-ion collisions.
-The understanding of diffractive events and their effects on PDFs is also fundamental.
-Some recent developments in the domain of small $x$ physics, saturation and diffraction as well as future insights are presented in the dedicated white paper~\cite{whitepaplowx}.
+It is obvious that the PDF fits at small $x$ will benefit from a better understanding of small-$x$ multi-gluon kinematics, such as in the BFKL regime or the saturation phenomena.
+The small-$x$ modifications may be far more pronounced in heavy-ion collisions.
+Understanding of diffractive events and their effects on PDFs is also fundamental.
+A dedicated white paper~\cite{Hentschinski:2022xnd} reviews some recent developments and future prospects in the domain of small-$x$ physics, saturation, and diffraction.
 This document discusses first the occurrences of BFKL resummation effects in special final states, such as Mueller-Navelet jets, jet gap jets, and heavy quarkonium production.
 It further addresses TMD factorization at small $x$ and the manifestation of a semi-hard saturation scale in (generalized) TMD PDFs.
-More theoretical aspects of low $x$ physics, probes of the quark gluon plasma, as well as the possibility to use photon-hadron collisions at the LHC to constraint hadronic structure at low $x$, and the resulting complementarity between LHC and the EIC are also presented.
-We also briefly discuss diffraction at colliders as well as the possibility to explore further the electroweak theory in central exclusive events using the LHC as a $\gamma\gamma$ collider.
+More theoretical aspects of low-$x$ physics, probes of the quark-gluon plasma, the possibility of using photon-hadron collisions at the LHC to constraint the hadronic structure at low $x$, as well as the resulting complementarity between LHC and the EIC are discussed.
+The white paper also briefly reviews diffraction at colliders as well as the possibility to explore further the electroweak theory in central exclusive events using the LHC as a $\gamma\gamma$ collider.